UniM$^2$AE: Multi-modal Masked Autoencoders with Unified 3D Representation for 3D Perception in Autonomous Driving: Experiments

 Table \ref{nuscenes-seg} presents our BEV map segmentation results on the nuScenes dataset based on BEVFusion~\cite{liu2023bevfusion}.
 For the camera modality, we outperform the results of training from scratch by 1.7 mAP.
 In the multi-modality setting, the UniM$^2$AE boosts the BEVFusion-SST by 6.5 mAP with pre-trained MMIM and achieve 2.1 improvement over state-of-the-art methods X-Align~\cite{borse2023x}, indicating the effectiveness and strong generalization of our UniM$^2$AE.

-\subsection{Ablation study}
+\subsection{Ablation Study}

-\subsubsection{Multi-modal pre-training}
+\subsubsection{Multi-modal Pre-training}

 To underscore the importance of the Multi-modal 3D Interaction Module (MMIM) in the 3D volume space for dual modalities, ablation studies were performed with single modal input and were compared with other interaction techniques.
-Results, as presented in Table \ref{module-ab}, reveal that by utilizing MMIM to integrate features from two branches within a unified 3D volume space, the UniM$^2$AE model achieves a remarkable enhancement in performance.
-Specifically, there's a 3.4 NDS improvement for camera-only pre-training, 2.6 NDS for LiDAR-only pre-training, and 2.1 NDS when simply merging the two during the initialization of downstream detectors.
-Additionally, a noticeable decline in performance becomes evident when substituting the 3D volume space with BEV, as showcased in the concluding rows of Table \ref{module-ab}.
+As presented in Table \ref{Tab: module-ab}, the $1^\text{st}$ row shows the result of training from scratch.
+The $2^\text{nd}$ and $3^\text{rd}$ rows show fine-tuning results with parameters pre-trained on a single modality.
+The $4^\text{th}$ row displays outcomes using the two uni-modal pre-training parameters.
+The $5^\text{th}$ and $6^\text{th}$ rows present fine-tuning results with weights pre-trained with different feature spaces for integration.
+Results reveal that by utilizing MMIM to integrate features from two branches within a unified 3D volume space, the UniM$^2$AE model achieves a remarkable enhancement in performance.
+Specifically, there's a 3.4 NDS improvement for training from scratch, 2.6 NDS for LiDAR-only and camera-only pre-training, and 2.1 NDS when simply merging the two during the initialization of downstream detectors.
+Additionally, a noticeable decline in performance becomes evident when substituting the 3D volume space with BEV, as showcased in the concluding rows of Table \ref{Tab: module-ab}.
 This drop is likely attributed to features mapped onto BEV losing essential geometric and semantic details, especially along the height axis, resulting in a less accurate representation of an object's true height and spatial positioning.
 These findings conclusively highlight the crucial role of concurrently integrating camera and LiDAR features within the unified 3D volume space and further validate the effectiveness of the MMIM.